Overview

 If re-installation is required, use rose

-suite-run --restart
+suite-run --restart.

 ARGUMENTS

-Arguments (and options after --
+Arguments (and options after --) are

-passed to cylc restart
+passed to cylc restart.

 OPTIONS